sceckert/Data-and-Literary-Study-Spring2022/schedule.md

 ## Week 7: Libraries, Archives, Collections
 #### Mon 3/14
-- Arthur Conan Doyle, *The Adventures of Sherlock Holmes* (1892)
+- Read: Arthur Conan Doyle, *The Adventures of Sherlock Holmes* (1892)
-- Priya Joshi, In Another Country: Colonialism, Culture, and the English Novel in India (2002)
+- Read: Priya Joshi, In Another Country: Colonialism, Culture, and the English Novel in India (2002)
-- Shakespeare and Company Project and project dataset
+- Browse: Shakespeare and Company Project and project dataset
 - Library catalog records for the Silvia Beach Papers

 #### Wed 3/16